UNIT-Electronics/Uelectronics-ESP32-Arduino-Package/README.md

 4. **Install the ESP32 Platform**
    - Go to **Tools > Board > Boards Manager**.
    - Search for **UNIT Electronics ESP32** and install the platform package.
-   - After installation, select your desired DualMCU-ESP32 board under **Tools > Board**.
+   - After installation, select your preferred DualMCU-ESP32 or NANO ESP32-C6 board under **Tools > Board**.

 ---